Cess-solutions/cess/README.md

 ### 🎯 Key Takeaway.

-This benchmark helps **choose the best hardware** for matrix-heavy workloads (AI, simulations, etc...)
+This benchmark helps **choose the best hardware** for matrix-heavy workloads (AI, simulations, etc.)